 TOKYO HiNODE PiER（Hi-NODE）

-As next generation energy continues to grow across both Japan and the rest of the world, Shibaura has used its own waterfront location to further its commercial development, attracting a wealth of the companies to the area.
-This significant growth and its proximity to the Tokyo Pier and Bay, means the area provides a vibrant nightlife for delegates considering after conference excursions, hospitality and entertainment.
+With the growth of next-generation energy in Japan and around the world, Shibaura has taken advantage of its waterfront area location to spur commercial development and attract more companies to the area.
+Alongside significant growth and close proximity to Tokyo Bay and the docks, Shibaura offers a vibrant nightlife for participants considering post-conference excursions, hospitality experiences, and entertainment.